Neil Hawkins – Chair

 Andrew Russell

-Passionate about rational, respectful dialogue, and debate, between 2015 and 2022 he served as a trustee of The Philosophy Foundation, a charity that promotes the teaching and practice of Philosophy across the UK.
+Passionate about rational, respectful dialogue and debate, his work and volunteering efforts promote critical thinking, media and information literacy, and equal access to knowledge.
+A philosopher by academic background, he also served seven years on the board of The Philosophy Foundation, a charity that encourages the teaching and practice of philosophy across the UK.

 Emma Shepherd